De-institutionalisation

 marginalise their members by:

 ...
-Providing facilities and services
+Providing facilities

 (buildings, transport, staff etc) that are seperate from the community.